Focusing on Nature

 At this time of year, the first broods have just popped out of the nest.
 They were calling in many places and by the end of my survey I had mapped a minimum of 10 family groups!
 It was great to see so many.

 As I walked slowly north, the bankside habitat started to change with increasing amounts of Bilberry on the slopes.
-I started to hear Whitethroats singing, slowly realising how common they were on the escarpment.
-Then a new song, a rich musical jumble of notes with a few scratchy sounds and amazingly I could hear a tiny snatch of Corn Bunting song and Grey Partridge mimicry.
+I started to hear Whitethroats singing and I began to realise how common they were on the escarpment.

 This had to be a Whinchat.
 It took a while to find it hidden on the higher slope but then another male started singing really close to me.
 I dropped onto the ground and stayed very still hoping to get a photo.
 I was in luck as one of the males flew in and perched on a Bracken snag close by.

-After filling my camera with photos, I continued my survey feeling very pleased with my find.
-More Whitethroats and Stonechats calling and singing and much more Bilberry.
 The slope sides slowly but surely became dominated by vivid green and I immediately thought how much my mother would have loved picking Bilberries here to make her favourite pies!
 Another Whinchat song in my ear and then another.
 Three males chasing each other and nearby a female.
 This was very exciting; I was in heaven listening and watching these fabulous birds.

-By the end of my survey, I was struck by how much more diversity in ground nesting birds there was after the Bilberry started to dominate the vegetation.
+By the end of the survey, I was struck by how much more diversity in ground nesting birds there was after the Bilberry started to dominate the vegetation.
 What was also noticeable was the height of the Bilberry, how many flowers and developing berries there were on the shrubs.
 These were healthy, lush plants offering excellent woody structure ideal for building a nest.
-Amongst the Bilberry some dead Bracken afforded perching points for male Whinchats and Stonechats, and on the lower slopes tall heather added another great option for these birds.
+Amongst the Bilberry some dead Bracken afforded perching points which was perfect for male Whinchats and Stonechats, and on the lower slopes tall heather added another great option for these birds.

 Richard Baines